itzroberta/ScholarTrack/README.md

 [![Status](https://img.shields.io/badge/status-beta-yellow)]()
 [![Made With HTML/CSS/JS](https://img.shields.io/badge/Made%20with-HTML%2FCSS%2FJS-orange)]()

-> A clean and intuitive task organizer designed for scholarship applicants to stay on track with deadlines, requirements, and progress.
+> ScholarTrack is a clean and intuitive task organizer built specifically for scholarship applicants.
+> Stay ahead of deadlines, track your progress visually, and stay organized — all in one place!

 ---